Troubleshooting Scenarios for Issues with the Cato Client

 Solution

-There are several types of firewalls that can block the Cato Client from connecting to the Cato Cloud.
-The following paragraphs describe solutions for each firewall type, use the solution that is applicable for your network.
+Several types of firewalls can block the Cato Client from connecting to the Cato Cloud.
+The following sections describe solutions for each firewall type; use the solution that is applicable to your network.

 Network Firewall

 Check the network firewall settings and see if it blocks UDP traffic over ports 53 and 443.
-If it does, add a rule that allows UDP traffic over ports 53 and 443.
+If it does, add a rule that allows UDP traffic over ports 53 and 443 and the URLs and IP addresses described in Prerequisites for Installing the Cato Client.

 Endpoint Firewall

 For endpoint computers, you have to make sure that the endpoint firewall agent isn’t blocking the connection.
 If an endpoint firewall agent is installed on your computer, check the agent settings and see if it’s configured to block UDP traffic over port 53 or 443.
-We recommend that you contact the agent vendor and ask them to whitelist the Cato Client.
+We recommend that you contact the agent vendor and ask them to whitelist the Cato Client and the URLs and IP addresses described in Prerequisites for Installing the Cato Client.

-For Windows OS, check the Windows firewall settings and see if it’s configured to block UDP traffic over port 53 or 443.
-You can also change this default port for the Cato Client from 443 to 1337.
+For Windows OS, check the Windows firewall settings and see if they’re configured to block UDP traffic over port 53 or 443.
+You can also change the Cato Client's default port from 443 to 1337.
 For more information about changing the default port, see Configuring a Different UDP Port for Cato Client.

 Cato Client IP Range Conflicts with Local Network